 See our Ratings Methodology.

 The Western Australia gas market is almost unrecognisable from just a few years ago, with new retailers now competing for your business and genuine price competition helping you save.
 While the WA gas market has been fully contestable since 2004, Alinta Energy remained the state’s only residential and small business gas provider for many years.
-In March 2013, however, Kleenheat launched its WA gas service, stepping up as the first serious challenger to Alinta in Perth and other areas along the west coast.
+In March 2013, however, Kleenheat launched its WA gas service, stepping up as the first serious challenger to Alinta Energy in Perth and other areas along the west coast.
 Since then, AGL, Origin and Simply Energy have also moved west to compete for customers, resulting in a state of intense price competition, fought largely over big conditional discounts – meaning it’s time to take advantage.

 So, where can you find the best deal on price, but also customer service?
 Each year, Canstar Blue surveys hundreds of gas customers across WA to find out which suppliers are living up to expectations.
 With so much competition and bonus incentives now on offer, there’s no reason why you should settle for anything than less five-star value and service.
 As Origin and Simply Energy are still relatively new to WA, they have not yet achieved the minimum sample size required to be included in the ratings.
 However, this year’s review has compared Kleenheat, AGL and Alinta Energy on customer satisfaction.